lukedawilson/Nasa/README.md

 # Nasa
-Takes two NASA datasets (the International Space Station location, and exoplanet data), and overlays them on Google Earth and Google Sky, respectively; written in C#/ASP.NET
+Takes two NASA datasets (the International Space Station location, and exoplanet data), and overlays them on Google Earth and Google Sky, respectively; written in C#/ASP.NET.

+This was based on an interactive session given as part of Trayport's internal employee tech talk series.

 ## Mars weather API